 Will TSA make Me Remove My Tattoo Bandage?

 If your trip is longer than 3 hours you should remove the bandage and properly clean your new tattoo.
 And then apply a dedicated tattoo salve or tattoo cream.
 At which point you do not reapply a bandage.
-Fresh tattoos need to breath once cleaned and a cream or salve is applied.
+Fresh tattoos need to breathe once cleaned and a cream or salve is applied.